The 5 stages of a successful HubSpot CRM Implementation

 - 2.4 Set priorities and define the roadmap

 If this is you - you’re not alone.
 Studies have shown that a staggering 70% of CRMs are not implemented correctly.
-This should be no surprise, however, as HubSpot found that 22% of salespeople still don’t know what a CRM is and 40% are still using informal methods, such as spreadsheets and email programs, to store customer data.
+This should be no surprise - HubSpot found that 22% of salespeople still don’t know what a CRM is and 40% are still using informal methods, such as spreadsheets and email programs, to store customer data.

 To create the smoothest transition possible, I have distilled my 30 years of experience down into this simple guide to give you a clear overview of everything you need to consider in order to successfully implement HubSpot CRM.

-This in-depth guide will help you develop a robust strategy using your HubSpot CRM by giving you the tools to:
+This in-depth guide will help you to develop a robust strategy for implementing HubSpot CRM, by giving you the tools to:

 Manage a complex transformation

-A CRM won’t just affect how your users interact with your company, but requires a complete overhaul of your current processes, technology, and people.
+A CRM won’t just affect how your sales or service agents work, but requires a complete overhaul of your current processes, technology, and people.

 Shift the running of your day-to-day businesses

-The world won’t stop turning while you figure out how to best implement your CRM strategy.
+The world won’t stop turning while you figure out how to best implement your CRM system.
 You need to find a way to ensure your usual business isn’t affected by on-going changes.